 Best-laid plans: a novel outlining workshop

-This course will lead you through the steps to drafting a blueprint for your next novel.
-By the end of four weeks, you will have a solid outline, broken into either chapters or major scenes.
+This course will lead you through the steps of drafting a blueprint for your next novel.
+By the end of eight weeks, you will have a solid outline, broken into either chapters or major scenes.